Old English Sheepdog VS Siberian Husky

 Health and Lifespan

 The Old English Sheepdog typically lives 10–12 years, while the Siberian Husky has a lifespan of 12–14 years.
-Both breeds have their own set of common health concerns, and prospective owners should look for breeders who perform comprehensive health testing.
+Key health concerns include Hip Dysplasia for the Old English Sheepdog and Juvenile Cataracts for the Siberian Husky.
+Both breeds benefit from breeders who perform comprehensive health testing.

 Cost

-In terms of initial cost, Old English Sheepdogs typically range from $1000 to $2000, while Siberian Huskys cost $800 to $1500.
-Ongoing monthly costs are approximately $221 for the Old English Sheepdog and $162 for the Siberian Husky.
+Old English Sheepdogs typically range from $1000 to $2000, while Siberian Huskys cost $800 to $1500.
+Monthly costs are approximately $204 for the Old English Sheepdog and $151 for the Siberian Husky, reflecting differences in size, grooming, and healthcare needs.

 Grooming and Maintenance